workingDog/SPMExplorer/README.md

 **SPMX** tries to gather some information from the **Package.swift** file.
 When this file is too complex, the relevant package information may show **?**.

 Note that the Swift versions displayed, comes from the *swiftLanguageVersions* method in **Package.swift**.
-If not present, the Swift tools version is displayed instead.</p>
+If not present, the Swift tools version is displayed instead.

 # SPMX for ios beta testing